tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 Importantly, even though at rest the front wheel does not contact the front brake hose, *under motion, there is fouling*.
-Therefore, it is important to modify the left fork leg protector for clear the tyre as well as mount the front brake hoses away from the tyre.
+Therefore, it is important to modify the left fork leg protector to clear the tyre as well as mount the front brake hoses away from the tyre.

 The fork leg protectors can be modified by cutting a notch with a utility knife.